We are a Washington, D.C.-based public affairs firm specializing in the communications needs of companies, trade associations and non-profits.

 catherine baker-wingfield, principal

-Kate brings a unique skill set, having served as a senior attorney with the U.S. Department of Justice where she worked in policy, litigation and intelligence units of the criminal division.
+Catherine brings a unique skill set, having served as a senior attorney with the U.S. Department of Justice where she worked in policy, litigation and intelligence units of the criminal division.

-While in the policy unit, Kate specialized in writing talking points and speeches for department officials, including the attorney general, deputy assistant attorney general and other criminal division leadership.
+While in the policy unit, Catherine specialized in writing talking points and speeches for department officials, including the attorney general, deputy assistant attorney general and other criminal division leadership.
 She was also responsible for drafting position papers for use by the department and other law enforcement agencies.

-Prior to working policy, Kate spent two years as an appellate attorney with the litigation unit, drafting numerous briefs on behalf of the government.
+Prior to working policy, Catherine spent two years as an appellate attorney with the litigation unit, drafting numerous briefs on behalf of the government.
 She argued appeals before the U.S. Courts of Appeal and prosecuted cases, including co-chairing a jury trial.

-Paramount in all of her work for EMR, whether speeches, talking points, blogs, marketing materials or briefs, is Kate's ability to turn complex subjects and points of view into clear, concise and readable language.
+Paramount in all of her work for EMR, whether speeches, talking points, blogs, marketing materials or briefs, is Catherine's ability to turn complex subjects and points of view into clear, concise and readable language.
 Her clients include technology, healthcare and pharmaceutical trade association executives and large non-profits.

-Kate is an active member of the Virginia bar and is also licensed to practice law in the United Kingdom.
+Catherine is an active member of the Virginia bar and is also licensed to practice law in the United Kingdom.

 She holds a bachelor’s degree in Art History from New York University, a J.D. from the College of Law in the United Kingdom and an LL.M. in international law from the Georgetown University Law Center, where she graduated with distinction.